Hydroxycarbamide Market Size and Share

 Hydroxycarbamide Market Analysis by Mordor Intelligence

-The hydroxycarbamide market size stands at USD 181.54 million in 2025 and is forecast to expand to USD 294.64 million by 2030, reflecting a robust 10.17% CAGR and confirming strong momentum in the segment’s current market size and expected trajectory.
+Hydroxycarbamide market size in 2026 is estimated at USD 199.74 million, growing from 2025 value of USD 181.54 million with 2031 projections showing USD 321.78 million, growing at 10.02% CAGR over 2026-2031.
 Growth is underpinned by the drug’s role as the gold-standard therapy for sickle cell disease, by expanding clinical protocols in myeloproliferative disorders and oncology, and by national public-health initiatives that widen screening and subsidize treatment.
 Strengthening regulatory support, notably WHO Africa’s 2024 guidance that embeds hydroxycarbamide into essential care packages, augments demand across low- and middle-income geographies.
 Large-scale newborn screening roll-outs, rising generic manufacturing capacity, and the introduction of infant-friendly liquid formulations further reinforce the hydroxycarbamide market’s upward trajectory.
 Competitive pressures from high-priced gene therapies inadvertently emphasize the treatment’s cost-effectiveness, while moderate fragmentation among generic suppliers maintains pricing discipline.

 Key Report Takeaways